SJTU-IPADS/PowerInfer/README.md

 https://github.com/hodlen/PowerInfer/assets/34213478/b782ccc8-0a2a-42b6-a6aa-07b2224a66f7

-<sub>The demo running environment consists of a single 4090 GPU, the model is Falcon (ReLU)-40B, and the precision is FP16.</sub>
+<sub>The demo is running with a single 24G 4090 GPU, the model is Falcon (ReLU)-40B, and the precision is FP16.</sub>

 ---
 ## Abstract